freeCodeCamp/freeCodeCamp/guide/english/html/elements/paragraph/index.md

 ---
 ## Paragraph

-The HTML <p> element represents a paragraph of text. <p> usually represents a block of text that it separated from other blocks by vertical blank space.
+The HTML <p> element represents a paragraph of text.
+The open tag <p> is followed by the paragraph text and closed with the </p> tag.
+The paragraph element can contain atributtes to style your paragraph.

 ### Example